 or call +1-919-932-9872.

-Chartability comes with two primary resources for learning: you can download the powerpoint slide deck that goes along with an introductory, instructional video that you can watch here:
+Aside from the instructions inside the workbook, Chartability comes with two other core resources for learning: you can download the powerpoint slide deck that goes along with an introductory, instructional video that you can watch here:

 How to Stop Designing Inaccessible Data Visualizations from IRE/NICAR on Vimeo.